AI Search Optimization: The Complete Guide to Getting Cited (2026)

 - GEO Score — A composite 0-100 metric that captures your overall AI search visibility.
 See our complete breakdown of what a GEO Score measures.

-Manual monitoring — querying each AI platform and recording whether you are cited — works at small scale but does not scale.
+Manual monitoring — querying each AI platform and recording whether you are cited — works at small scale (10-15 queries) but does not scale.
 Purpose-built GEO audit tools automate this process by running your target queries across multiple AI platforms, recording citation data, and tracking changes over time.
+The economic tipping point for automation is typically around 20 queries when tracked weekly.

 Track your progress.
 Get a free GEO audit to establish your baseline AI search visibility score and identify the highest-impact opportunities.

-Key takeaway: Measure AI search performance with citation frequency, citation position, citation sentiment, GEO Score, and AI referral traffic — traditional SEO tools do not capture these metrics.
+Measure AI search performance with citation frequency, citation position, citation sentiment, GEO Score, and AI referral traffic.
+Traditional SEO tools do not capture these metrics — Google Search Console will not tell you whether ChatGPT cites you.

 A structured four-week plan — from robots.txt audit to content optimization to authority building — produces measurable citation improvements within 30 days.